How Should We As Christians Respond To COVID-19?

 Mark 5:25-35 ESV

 And there was a woman who had had a discharge of blood for twelve years, and who had suffered much under many physicians, and had spent all that she had, and was no better but rather grew worse.
 She had heard the reports about Jesus and came up behind him in the crowd and touched his garment.
 For she said, “If I touch even his garments, I will be made well.”
-And immediately, the flow of blood dried up, and she felt in her body that she was healed of her disease.
+Immediately, the flow of blood dried up, and she felt in her body that she was healed of her disease.

 1 Timothy 5:8 ESV